 Download this information in Easy Read format:

-- Supporting your child’s social-emotional wellbeing Easy Read (PDF 5.5MB)
+- Developing your family’s knowledge and skills Easy Read (PDF 5.5MB)

-- Supporting your child’s social-emotional wellbeing Easy Read Text Only (DOCX 58.6KB)
+- Developing your family’s knowledge and skills Easy Read Text Only (DOCX 57.2KB)

-Research shows having the right supports can benefit your child’s social and emotional wellbeing.
-Best practice guidelines describe supports that may help to promote social-emotional wellbeing of children who are deaf or hard of hearing.
+Research suggests that building your family’s knowledge and skills can have a positive impact on your family and child.
+Best practice guidelines describe supports that may help build knowledge and skills of parents of children who are deaf or hard of hearing.

 One or more of the following options may suit your child’s needs.